fabricepallaud/hangman/README.md

 - User-supplied word is validated by third-party word API (dictionaryapi.com)
 - The state of the game is mostly managed by Vuex
-- ES6 async/await functions are used several times in the project (support is now wide but perhaps not universal yet)
+- ES6 async/await functions are used several times in the project (support is wide today but perhaps not universal yet)